 Juicers using the masticating process (which effectively "chew" the vegetable up, releasing more nutrients) have been shown to produce juice with a slightly higher nutritional content and they incorporate less oxygen, giving juice with a slightly longer nutritional shelf life.
 Masticating Juicers subdivide into several sub categories that can be confusing to people new to the world of juicing.
 Vertical Slow Juicers are the most popular and the most user friendly models.
 Horizontal Single Auger Juicers are best for leafy greens and wheatgrass and good for everything else too.
 Twin Gear Juicers take longer to use but offer the best juice quality but the price you pay is also in patience.
 Here's some detail on some of our best sellers...

 Recently there has been a very exciting development in the world of single auger masticating juicers that really should be treated as a separate type called vertical auger juicers or vertical slow juicers.
 An issue with some low speed masticating juicers is that they do take a bit longer to use and clean.
 Until recently, that is the price that all juicing enthusiasts have had to pay to get a juicer that juices everything, including wheatgrass and greens.
 However, the new vertical auger juicers are still 'low speed' but they actually juice very quickly because the augers and filter screens are much bigger.
 This is a massive step forward in juicer design.
-This type of juicer is so revolutionary that if we decided to award the title 'Best Juicer' to any one model, The Kuvings Whole Slow Juicer is definitely a strong contender, because for the first time even the more difficult juicing ingredients can be juiced quickly and conveniently and the cold pressing action offers a highly nutritious juice.
-With the Kuvings you also have the extra benefit of an extra large whole apple sized feed chute to cut down on preparation.
-We also have slow juicer models versions from American brand name Omega offering excellent performance.
+This type of juicer is so revolutionary that if we decided to award the title 'Best Juicer' to any one model, The Omega VERT VSJ843 Slow Juicer is definitely a strong contender, because for the first time even the more difficult juicing ingredients can be juiced quickly and conveniently and the cold pressing action offers a highly nutritious juice.
+The VSJ843 is also the highest yielding slow juicer we have, giving you the most juice with the least amount of pulp, so it's easy to see why it's quickly becoming a leader.

 Horizontal Single Auger Masticating Juicers use a slowly rotating screw that crushes produce against a stainless steel filter by a process similar to a mincing machine.
 The single auger juicer that will give a slightly higher juice yield than most models is the Omega 8006.
 This is also identical to the Omega 8004 except for colour.
 Our best value juicer in this section is the L'Equip Omni Juicer.
 Horizontal single auger juicers are generally a more economical alternative choice to a Twin Gear juicer for those juicing greens, harder produce and wheatgrass.
 We regard them as 'best for greens' because they are a bit easier to live with than a Twin Gear model.
 They all have homogenising functions for making purees, nut butters, frozen fruit ice creams and for extruding noodle dough, although these functions are generally more popular in their country of origin, Korea.
 The juicing process is also a little slower than in the Champion or a Centrifugal Juicer.